 \paragraph{Structure-preserving subdivision}

-The essence of Subdivision Exterior Calculus (\textbf{SEC}) is the definition of stationary subdivision matrices for $k$-forms that commute with differential operators as follows:
+The essence of Subdivision Exterior Calculus (\textbf{SEC}) is the definition of stationary subdivision matrices for $k$-forms that commute with the differential as follows:

-This commutation has both exact and curl precision under subdivision.
-In the more general case, the curl of the subdivided field is the subdivided curl of the coarse field.
+This commutation subdivides exact $1$-forms into exact $1$-forms where the underlying $0$-form is refined.
+Similarly, the curl of a fine $1$-form is the subdivided curl of the coarse $1$-form.

 \paragraph{Restricted inner products} Choosing Loop subdivision~\cite{Loop:1987,Biermann:2000} for $S_0$ and half-box spline subdivision~\cite{Prautzsch:2002} for $S_2$ completely defines $S_1$, with some assumptions on the symmetry of the $S_1$ stencil.
-In~\cite{deGoes:2016sec}, the subdivision operator is mainly used for the purpose of replacing coarse mass matrices with \emph{restricted} fine mass matrices:
+In~\cite{deGoes:2016sec}, the subdivision operator is mainly used for the purpose of defining mass matrices on the coarse mesh as \emph{restricted} fine mass matrices:

-For the space $\mathcal{P}$ and associated subdivision matrix $\mathbb{S}^l_\mathcal{P}$ from level $0$ to level $l$ as above.
-The restricted mass matrix $\mathbb{M}^0_\mathcal{P}$ is exactly the product between subdivided $\mathcal{P}$-forms in the fine level $l$, where $l$ is a parameter that controls the depth of the hierarchy.
-The restricted mass matrices are in general no longer diagonal; however, they have a limited support (usually just two rings), inherited from the support of the subdivision matrix.
-An advantage of the restricted mass matrices is improving the conditioning of the operators for which they are building blocks; this is the case since stationary subdivision operators, as uniform averaging operators, improve the quality of the mesh in the finer levels.
+for the space $\mathcal{P}$ and associated subdivision matrix $\mathbb{S}^l_\mathcal{P}$ from level $0$ to level $l$ as above.
+The restricted mass matrix $\mathbb{M}^0_\mathcal{P}$ is exactly the product between subdivided $\mathcal{P}$-forms in the fine level $l$.
+The restricted mass matrices are in general no longer diagonal; however, they have a limited support (usually just two rings), derived from the support of the subdivision matrix.
+Working with restricted mass matrices provides SEC with a smooth, localized, and small function space on the limit surface in a structure-preserving manner that does not require special treatment for singularities, replacing the quadrature methods employed by IGA.

 \paragraph{Divergence pollution} The relation of the SEC divergence to the fine DEC divergence reveals an interesting insight: